Alan-Lomax/rp2da2_al/README.md

 with JMRI but JMRI MQTT specifications will need to be changed from the default.
 Initially we support cabs, power and blocks.
 Blocks have combined occupancy sensor and reporter.

-**wifi** - This acts as wrapper for the standard micropython network/wi-fi functions.
+**wifi** - This acts as wrapper for the standard MicroPython network/Wi-Fi functions.

 ### DCC and RailCom

 These modules are dependent on RP2 series processor programable input/output peripherals (PIO) for DCC command serialisation and RailCom response processing.

 **dcc_command** - This module provides high level APIs.
 It and associated modules contain the functions and classes for DCC command station.

 **dcc_cmd_util** - This module contains classes for DCC command objects.

 **dcc_cmd_pio** - This module contains the class and functions for low level DCC Command Serialisation for use with RailCom detection.

 **dcc_rc_ch1** - This module contains the functions and classes for DCC RailCom block detection on Channel 1.

-**dcc_rc_ch2** - This module contains the functions and classes for DCC RailCom DCC command mobile responses on Channel 2.
+**dcc_rc_ch2** - This module contains the functions and classes for DCC RailCom command station mobile responses on Channel 2.

 **dcc_rc_pio**  - This module contains the functions and classes for low level RailCom datagram reading.
 It's applicable for block occupancy detection on Channel 1 and central dcc command decoder responses on Channel 2.

-**dcc_mon** - This module monitors the DCC track status by looking at the DRV8874 fault pin and current sense pin.
+**trk_mon** - This module monitors the booster and track status by looking at the DRV8874 fault pin and current sense pin.

 ---